marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-In this section we will look to add some important pieces to make our application production ready.
+In this section we will look to add some important pieces to make our application production ready:

 - Readiness and Liveness Probes
 - Resource Requests & Limits